Battle of Westport: Aftermath

 The Battle of Westport was one of the largest battles west of the Mississippi River, with over 30,000 troops involved.
 The Union victory put an end to Price's campaign for Missouri.
 Curtis wrote to Henry W. Halleck after the battle that "the victory at Westport was most decisive."
+The battle has accordingly been referred to as "The Gettysburg of the West".
 This greatly contested border state was now firmly under Union control, and would remain so until the end of the war.

 Although never capturing Price or the tattered remnants of his army, Federal forces did manage to render the Army of Missouri incapable of any future significant operations.
 Indeed, Price's campaign would prove the last in the Trans-Mississippi Theater.

 According to a recent book on Price's campaign, Kyle S. Sinisi's The Last Hurrah: Sterling Price's Missouri Expedition of 1864, historians have long exaggerated the casualties inflicted in the fighting around Westport on October 21–23, 1864.
 Sinisi's new estimates are that the Union forces lost 361 and the Confederates 510 men, killed, wounded, or captured, on October 23.
 However, most sources give the total casualties as 3,000 men, about 1,500 Union and 1,500 Confederate.
 Another primary source gives an estimate of 400 casualties for the Union and 1,000 to 1,500 for the Confederacy.